rpominov/fun-task/README.md

 Task represents a computation while a Promise represents only a result of a computation.
 If we have a Task we can: start the computation; terminate it before it's finished;
 or wait until it finishes, and get the result.
 While with a Promise we can only get the result.
-This difference doen't make Tasks *better*, they are just different, we can find legitimate use cases for both abstractions.
+This difference doesn't make Tasks *better*, they are just different, we can find legitimate use cases for both abstractions.
 Let's review it again:

 If we have a Task: